Tom-Petty98/W6-Project/README.md

 ### Testing
 ![](images/Coverage.jpg)

 Test coverage for the backend is at 81% and appears to be capped at this percentage due to the bug.
+The lines misssed are for capturing data entered into form feilds and despite trying multiple methods to test these lines ultimately the coverage didnt rise.

 ### Deployment